Tanya Markova

 Tanya Markova is a Filipino rock band formed in the indie scene in 2006 and went mainstream in 2010.
-The band is currently composed of Harlon Agsaoay, Gel del Pilar, Pipoy Alejandro, Rhan Sabas, Kix Chavez, Ole Romblon, Japo Anareta, and Levi Arago.
+The band is currently composed of Gel del Pilar (AKA: "Iwa Motors" on lead vocals), Rhan Sabas (AKA: "Rez Curtis" on guitars), Kix Chavez (AKA: "Skrovak Iskopanjo" on bass), Ole Romblon (AKA: "Isabel Olé" on lead guitars), Japo Anareta (AKA: "Robot Jaworski" on keyboards and co-lead vocals), and Levy Arago (AKA: "Levy Poe" on drums).
 The band is recognizable due to their makeup and costumes, with each member having an onstage persona.

 History

 Formation

 Tanya Markova was formed in 2002 by San Beda University classmates Harlon Agsaoay and Gel del Pilar.
 Del Pilar immediately thought of an idea to combine sappy melodies and dark caricature-driven lyrics, then they decided to compose songs filled with sarcasm, idiocy, and childish ramblings.
 During those times the song they have created were only meant to be a joke with nonsensical titles.
 It took several months before they could find members who would agree to their concept, and almost 2 years to complete the line-up and perform live onstage.
 The said members originally hail from Bacolod, San Carlos City (Negros Occidental), Isabela, Leyte and some in Metro Manila.